Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Mortgageable: No

-Lease arrangements are widely used in Bali and other tourism zones [17].
-However, the legal enforceability of such contracts hinges on registration, zoning, and land title clarity.
+Lease arrangements are widely used in Bali and other tourism zones.
+However, the legal enforceability of such contracts depends on proper registration, zoning compliance, and clear land title documentation.

 Case Studies: When the Legal Structure Fails